Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models: Introduction

-Some of the questions that motivate this particular work are as follows: \begin{itemize} \item Models with a constrained Hilbert space have played a central role in the study of quantum scars, starting with the archetypal PXP model~\cite{Sachdev2002,Lesanovsky2012} which is realized experimentally using Rydberg atoms~\cite{Bernien2017}.
-Constrained Hilbert spaces also arise in Hamiltonian formulations of lattice gauge theories (LGTs)~\cite{Kogut1975} since gauge-invariant states necessarily satisfy a Gauss law.
-In fact, the PXP model maps exactly to a lattice Schwinger model where the gauge fields are coupled with staggered fermions in one dimension~\cite{Surace2020}.
-Do quantum scars appear in gauge theories without dynamical matter fields and can the underlying scarring mechanism be fundamentally different from that of the PXP model?
-Specifically, scars in the PXP model are approximately equidistant in energy and their number scales extensively with system size.
-Both features arise from an emergent $SU(2)$ spin description of a small subspace of the Hilbert space.
-Identification of different mechanism(s) will benefit from analogous information about the pure gauge theory scars. \item Several interacting models satisfy an index theorem ~\cite{Schecter2018index} (see also, Ref.~\cite{Turner2018a}) due to the intertwining of a chiral and a lattice inversion symmetry that leads to the presence of exact zero modes whose number scales exponentially in system size in a many-body spectrum that is symmetric around zero energy.
+\item Several interacting models satisfy an index theorem ~\cite{Schecter2018} (see also, Ref.~\cite{Turner2018a}) due to the intertwining of a chiral and a lattice inversion symmetry that leads to the presence of exact zero modes whose number scales exponentially in system size in a many-body spectrum that is symmetric around zero energy.
 While these mid-spectrum zero modes are expected to satisfy the ETH, recent works~\cite{Banerjee2021, Karle2021} have highlighted the intriguing possibility that special linear combinations of these zero modes exist as anomalous states.
 However, dynamical signatures of such anomalous zero modes in simple initial states may be obscured by the presence of the other exponentially many non-anomalous zero modes in the spectrum.
 This is because the usual diagonal ensemble $\rho_{\mathrm{DE}} = \sum_E |\langle E|\mathrm{in}\rangle|^2 |E\rangle \langle E|$ (where $|\mathrm{in}\rangle$ and $|E\rangle$ denote an initial state and an energy eigenstate respectively) that captures the time-average of any local observable starting from an initial state is no longer applicable when the spectrum has exact degeneracies.
 Instead, one must first diagonalize a particular observable in the basis of the degenerate eigenstates and then use the corresponding diagonal ensemble.